 So you’ve finally made it.
-You’re awkwardly standing amongst a room full of bubbly, loud individuals: standing beside a makeshift trestle-table bar are a group of women guzzling wine, underneath the disco ball centre-stage are a few fellas cackling with laughter after hearing another one of Barry's sexist jokes, and on a spare chair in the corner of the room sits that distant family friend of yours, Denise, chowing down on a tray of entrees which happen to be microwaved party pies (because in this bizarre party scenario the budget was very low – furniture from Bunnings, catering by Coles).
+You’re awkwardly standing amongst a room full of bubbly, loud individuals.
+Beside a trestle table makeshift-bar are a group of women guzzling wine.
+Underneath the disco ball centre-stage are a few fellas cackling with laughter after hearing another one of Barry's sexist jokes.
+And on a spare chair in the corner of the room sits that distant family friend of yours, Denise, chowing down on a tray of entrees which happen to be microwaved party pies (because in this bizarre party scenario the budget was very low.
+Furniture from Bunnings, catering by Coles).

 First of all, congrats on stepping out from the comforts of your home to attend this event – whomever it may be celebrating (God forbid it be sexist Barry).

 Second of all, how are you coping right now?
 I can only imagine how uncomfortable you must be feeling, with all these people, all this terrible food, and all those hard-hitting questions coming from family members asking ‘where have you been all these years?’